canonical/hotsos/defs/README.md

 temporary file and *input.path* returns the path to that file.
 Only one of *path* or *command* can be provided at once.

-This property is required by the [search](#search) property and allows a search pattern to be applied to the output of a command or the contents of a file(s) or directory.
+This property is required by and used as input to the [search](#search) property.

 format

 ```
 input:
-  command: core.cli_helpers.CLIHelpers command
+  command: hotsos.core.cli_helpers.CLIHelpers command
   path: FS_PATH
   options: OPTIONS